Cubxity/UnifiedMetrics/README.md

 ## Data visualization and analysis
 We recommend using [Grafana](https://grafana.com/) as it provides highly customizable diagrams.
 Grafana provides out-of-box support for InfluxDB.
+A guide is coming soon.